 Birding in Louisiana

 Located in the heart of Louisiana, the Atchafalaya National Heritage Area borders or overlaps most parts of the State of Louisiana.
-Our goal of increasing awareness of our natural resources led to a partnership with the American Birding Association to produce a statewide birding guide as part of the ABA's Birdfinding Guide series.
+Our goal of increasing awareness of the natural resources within the Atchafalaya National Heritage Area led to a partnership with the American Birding Association to produce a statewide birding guide as part of the ABA's Birdfinding Guide series.
 The volume gives directions to over 100 areas for birding throughout the state, includes maps, Louisiana specialties, and contains beautiful photography and checklists of Louisiana birds and other wildlife.

 - Click here to view or download the pdf version of A Birder's Guide to Louisiana.